gcm-explo1t/Writeups/2019/Camp2019/garage/README.md

 ![](signals_challs.png)

-Additionally, there was a Website, with a camera livestream of one of the Garages:
+Additionally, there was a website, with a camera livestream of one of the garages:

 ![](garage1_close.png)